Central Highlands of Sri Lanka

 , Extent of threat not known

-Boundaries are well defined for HPNP and KCF, but not for PWPA, which is hampering protection and conservation.
+Boundaries are well defined for HPNP and KCF, but not for PWPA, which continues to impact protection and conservation.
 Clear boundary demarcation is needed to identify the private lands that fall within the boundaries.
-Without this, illegal expansion of these lands and new land clearing could increase (IUCN SOC, 2012).
+Without this, illegal expansion of these lands and new land clearing will continue to increase (IUCN SOC, 2012).
 Buffer zone management practices vary among the three components.
-Effectively functioning buffer zones exist in HPNP and PWPA, ensuring protection from threats arising from outside the boundaries of the site.
-The revised and updated management plans for these two components are included in the ESCAMP project for implementation from 2017 onwards (IUCN Consultation, 2017).
+Effectively functioning buffer zones exist for HPNP and PWPA, ensuring protection from threats arising from outside the boundaries of the site.
+The revised and updated management plans for these two components were initially included in the ESCAMP project for implementation from 2017 onwards (IUCN Consultation, 2017) but no updated plans could be found so it is unclear if this process has been completed.

 Other Human Disturbances